 This accounts for practices where businesses working in the same market make some kind of agreement or arrangement to not compete in a way that would benefit them but unfairly hinder other businesses or provide fewer options to the consumer.

 Price-fixing is a good example of this – two or more competitors may agree, formally or informally, to sell a product at a fixed price, meaning that other businesses involved in the agreement will not need to worry about their competitors offering a similar product or service at a lower price.

-This is illegal in almost all cases because it hampers competition, and removes the incentive for businesses to strive to out-do each other by improving their goods and services to provide a better deal for customers.
+Regulations and Legislation – This is illegal in almost all cases because it hampers competition, and removes the incentive for businesses to strive to outdo each other by improving their goods and services to provide a better deal for customers.
 They can also prevent potential new competitors from entering the market.